harishh1906/Smart_shopping_Assistant_AI/README copy.md

 ###  Install MySQL
 - Download and install MySQL Server and MySQL Workbench
-- During installation, set up a root password (you'll use it below)

-###  Create the Database
-Open MySQL terminal or MySQL Workbench and run:

-# In sql

-- CREATE DATABASE shopping_db;

 ###  Import the Database Dump ( 2 options )